con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Gone forth by going forth in different ways,
 The single cause of all great elements, (51)

-[^51-1]: Vilāsavajra explains that "rhino" refers to the *pratyekabuddha*s who lead solitary lives, whereas the following refers to *pratyekabuddha*s who congregate in groups.
+[^51-1]: Vilāsavajra explains that 'rhino' refers to a *pratyekabuddha*s who leads a solitary life, whereas the name '*pratyekabuddha*' refers to one who congregates in groups.

 * It's possible that the ancient translation reflects '*khaḍgapratyekanāyakaḥ*'. '*bse ru so sor 'dren pa ste*' is not exactly transparent.